Rebuildable Cars - Salvage Cars - Repairable Wrecked Cars

 Some salvage vehicles have little or no damage

-Salvage and damaged cars can make good project cars for those who like the challenge of repairing and rebuilding.
+Salvage and damaged cars can make good cheap project cars for those who like the challenge of repairing and rebuilding.

-What happens to wrecked cars?
 They go to salvage auctions or to salvage dealers.

-Salvage auctions are conducted on regular schedules by professional auction companies in cities in every state.
+Since cars are wrecked every day, salvage auctions are conducted on regular schedules by professional auction companies in cities in every state.
 Most are open to the public.

 Some dealers such as Elite Rebuildable Cars in New York specialize in selling salvage vehicles.
 Here's what they say: